kjos-i/UNet_PyTorch/README.md

 # UNet implementation using PyTorch

-This is a very simple UNet implementation
+This is a simple UNet implementation to run on your own computer or Google Colab

-## Quick start
+## Quick start to run on your own computer

 1. For this UNet implementation, the image masks must be binary with background = 0 and class label = 1